Alumni Association Committee

 Having graduated from Leicester in 1953 with a degree in Physics and Mathematics, Robert obtained a PGCE in 1954, served as an education officer in the Royal Air Force, taught in schools in Hertfordshire and Leicestershire before being appointed as a lecturer and then senior lecturer at King’s College, University of London.
 Robert played rugby football and was a member of the 1953 team that represented English Universities v Scottish Universities.

 Robert and his wife have filmed pupils doing art projects in Primary Schools in Croydon.
 He tries to keep a large garden under control, is a member and past chairman of a local PROBUS club, and a member of a Moviemakers group.

 Elizabeth Blood is a heritage specialist who has worked in conservation, museums and the historic environment.
-She is currently a Research Associate at the University of Leicester, uncovering the story of the University's foundation and its first century of existence.
-She has previously worked for Historic England, Leicestershire County Council, the Battlefields Trust and the National Memorial Arboretum.
-She is also a current Leicester PhD candidate studying First World War memorials and has a keen interest in memorials and tombs, historic buildings and conservation.
+She is currently a freelance heritage specialist and was previously Research Associate at the University of Leicester uncovering the story of the University's origins and its history.

 Mr Charles du Couëdic de Kerérant (LLB Maîtrise in English and French Law, 2014)

 Charles du Couëdic de Kerérant graduated from the University of Leicester and Strasbourg in 2014 with joint subject degree in English and French Law (Bachelor of Laws, Licence en Droit, Maîtrise en Droit).
 He then studied for a Master of Laws in Business Law (DJCE) at the University of Strasbourg in 2015.
 He took an LL.M in Legal Practice (LPC) at the University of Law in 2016.